yowainwright/yowainwright.github.io/src/pages/2017-09-17-code-review-etiquette.md

 }
 ```

 In the two comments above, the first comment causes the reader to go far beyond the issue.
 The conversation is more abstract—even [existential](https://www.merriam-webster.com/dictionary/existential).
-The second comment refers directly to the issue, then provides a `sudo code` example that relates directly to the comment.
+The second comment refers directly to the issue, then provides a `pseudo code` example that relates directly to the comment.

 Try to describe what is being discussed and try to remain on topic.
 This problem seems clear.
 'Taking a step back', is a comment that happens often.
-This may be necessary if the communicator is the one that is mis-communicating.
+This may be necessary if the communicator is the one that is miscommunicating.
 If the communicator is referring that result of very different.

 ## You will probably never know if the product was right or good

 Developers almost always want to re-write things.
 It is natural to break down problems to tasks and mentalities in real-time.
 Putting focus on _who's_ and _why's_ of products based on their history is an important to conceptualize because of the context that is gained.
 The phrase, 'history repeats itself' is key to that sentiment.
 This is important to remember when critiquing products or when a product you've written is critiqued.
 There is always a great amount of knowledge to be gained from context.

 [JavaScript](https://en.wikipedia.org/wiki/JavaScript#History) was made in a week, considered a hacky scripting language, and then become the most used programming language in the world.
-[Scalable Vector Graphics \(SVGs\)](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) were supported in 1999, pretty much forgotten about, and now, they continue to gain popularity for the new opportunities they provide.
+[Scalable Vector Graphics (SVGs)](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) were supported in 1999, pretty much forgotten about, and now, they continue to gain popularity for the new opportunities they provide.
 Even the [World Wide Web](https://en.wikipedia.org/wiki/World_Wide_Web) (the internet) was meant for document sharing with little anticipation of the current result today.
 All of these technologies are important to remember when considering software and engineering—as logical and predictable results are supposed to be, success is often derived from unexpected results!
 Be open!

 ---

-The above list are general high level things that can help with positive engagement when talking about, reviewing, or reading about code or technology.
+The above list is general high-level things that can help with positive engagement when talking about, reviewing, or reading about code or technology.
 I am a hypocrite.
 I do all of the things that I've written not to do in the list above.
-The goal for _Code Review Etiquette_ is develop a standard etiquette to strive for when discussing code in any format.
-Much like code, communication has things that are generally right and wrong.
+The goal for _Code Review Etiquette_ is developing a standard etiquette to strive for when discussing code in any format.
+Much like code, communication has things that are right and wrong.
 I hope to work with other developers to improve _Code Review Etiquette_ by developing standards by which code can be discussed.

 By thinking through the notes above for myself, I have created benchmarks where I have naturally begun to assess my _Code Review Etiquette_.
 I'm focusing on improving my communication based on my list daily.
-I would love would share these sentiments with other engineering to improve. ~Thanks
+I would love to share these sentiments with other engineers to improve. ~Thanks